Tax

 We represent large and small clients with respect to federal tax laws and structuring business transactions, both domestically and internationally.

-• Taking Advantage of Tax Credits.
-We have an extensive practice providing counsel to clients across the country who develop solar, landfill gas, wind, hydropower, biomass and synthetic and other alternative and renewable fuel projects that qualify for federal tax credits under Sections 45 and 48 of the Internal Revenue Code.
+We have an extensive practice providing counsel to clients across the country who develop solar, landfill gas, wind, hydropower, biomass and synthetic, and other alternative and renewable fuel projects that qualify for federal tax credits under Sections 45 and 48 of the Internal Revenue Code.

-• Resolving IRS Audits and Appeals.
-We represent clients whose tax returns are subject to examination by the Internal Revenue Service.
+We represent clients whose tax returns are subject to examination by the Internal Revenue Service (IRS).
 We have extensive experience pressing our client’s case in the tax administrative process both during audits and in appeals of assessments.

-• Planning International Expansion and Transactions.
-Wehave represented public and private businesses as they consider expansion into international markets, including locating manufacturing facilities in Ireland, establishing subsidiaries in the EU and southeast Asia and executing representative agreements for the distribution of products in foreign markets
+We have represented public and private businesses as they consider expansion into international markets, including locating manufacturing facilities in Ireland, establishing subsidiaries in the EU and southeast Asia and executing representative agreements for the distribution of products in foreign markets.

 Tax Legislation and Public Policy